ray-project/ray-llm/README.md

 ### On Kubernetes

-For Kubernetes deployments, see [Aviary on GKE guide](https://ray-project.github.io/aviary/kuberay/deploy-on-gke/) and [Aviary on EKS guide](https://ray-project.github.io/aviary/kuberay/deploy-on-eks/).
+For Kubernetes deployments, see [RayLLM on GKE guide](https://ray-project.github.io/aviary/kuberay/deploy-on-gke/) and [Aviary on EKS guide](https://ray-project.github.io/aviary/kuberay/deploy-on-eks/).

-## Query Aviary
+## Query your models

-Once the Aviary Backend is running, you can install the Aviary Client outside of the Docker container to query the backend.
+Once the models are deployed, you can install the Aviary Client outside of the Docker container to query the backend.

 ```shell
 pip install "aviary @ git+https://github.com/ray-project/aviary.git"